templeblock/c-collections/README.md

-# Simple C Collections
+# C Collections

-A fast, efficient, and simple implmentation of dynamic lists in C. The lists can contain any data type because the size of list elements are passed as parameters.
+A fast, efficient, and simple implmentation of dynamic arrays in C. The arrays can contain any data type because the size of array elements are passed as parameters.